Azure/AppService/_posts/2021-05-18-asev3-march-to-ga.md

 - Go into your ASE portal page and select the IP addresses UI
 - Change your DNS records that pointed to the private endpoint address to instead point to the new inbound address shown in the portal.

-The clearest indicator that your ASEv3 has been upgraded to the load balancer version is that you will not be able to reach your apps over the private endpoint deployed with the ASEv3.
-If you go into the portal you will also now see a new user experiences under the IP addresses UI.
-The private endpoint based IP addresses UI will say private endpoint and provide a link to it.
-The new UI will tell you if you have an internal or external facing VIP instead.
+To tell if your preview ASEv3 was upgraded to the GA release candidate, go into the ASE portal and look at the IP addresses UI.
+You will no longer see private endpoint listed for the inbound address.
+You will see the Virtual IP is set to internal.

 ## GA limitations